irffy/AWS/VPC_Multi_RegionsAccounts/README.md

 | EC2s via Public IP                                | Any / Any                | Public Internet                          | Very Low         | Higher (egress) |

 ---

-With these **in-section, detailed steps**, newcomers can immediately find both the rationale and precise console actions needed for each scenario.
-Let me know if any section needs further expansion or visual aids!